 - Partnership on AI: AI incident database

-- AI Global: Map of helpful and harmful AI
+- Responsible AI Institute: Map of helpful and harmful AI

 Terms and contributions